 Verge Currency was created in 2014 under the name DogeCoinDark.
 In 2016, it was rebranded to Verge Currency.

 No, it is 100% open-source software and not a private company funded through an ICO or pre-mining.
-Development and marketing effort is supported by thousands of community members.
+Development and marketing effort is supported by thousands of volunteer community members.

 There are a few different ways to get Verge (XVG) coins.
 The most common option is buying them on a supported exchange.
 Users can also tip each other on integrated social platforms (using official Verge bots).
 If you have an Android device, you can also take Verge on the go and send/receive coins with your mobile Verge wallet app.